alexey-alanreys/jinn-docs/docs/guides/development.md

 #### Closing Positions

-When exiting positions, use `logs.close()` to record the completed trade and calculate PnL:
+When exiting positions, use `log.close()` to record the completed trade and calculate PnL:

 ```python
 commission = 0.05